 get back to the record lows we saw last summer," Irving said.

-their yields falling to 1.708 percent from 1.76 percent late
+letting their yields fall to 1.692 percent from 1.76 percent

 Analysts argued the weak report would likely keep the U.S.